Direct reconstruction of the Reionization history from 21cm 2D Power Spectra: 21cm simulations and 2D power spectra

 Motivated by current observational constraints of the Ly-$\alpha$ forest~\citep{Qin_2024} and by the James Webb Space Telescope (JWST)~\citep{Munoz_2024}, we here consider the redshift regime $z\in[5,12]$, thereby covering the full scope of reionization histories for a wide range of physically justified models.
 To capture the evolution of the neutral hydrogen fraction across this range, we compute the 2DPS for each light-cone at 15 redshifts spaced approximately $\Delta z \approx 0.5$ apart within that range.
 This choice balances resolution in redshift with signal-to-noise and computational tractability, enabling detailed reconstruction of $x_{\mathrm HI}(z)$ while maintaining feasible training times for our SBI framework.
 For the 2DPS extraction we use the publicly available toolset \texttt{py21cmFAST-tools}\footnote{https://github.com/21cmfast/py21cmFAST-tools}.
 For each 2DPS we choose 10 bins in $k_\perp$ and $k_\|$, respectively, leading to a 3D input size per light-cone of $(15,10,10)$.
 The 2DPS at redshifts $z=7$ and $z=10$ for an example light-cone are shown in Figure~\ref{fig: 2DPS}.

 As for our data labels, we compute the average global fraction of neutral hydrogen for each redshift $x_\mathrm{HI}(z)$.
 The reionization histories for our dataset are presented in Figure \ref{fig:dataset}.
 It is important to note that sampling the simulation parameters in a uniform way leads to a non-uniform distribution of EoR histories.
 The majority of realizations reionize between $z=6$ and $z=8$, while only few models reach full ionization earlier or later.
-The non-uniform nature of the dataset provides a potential additional challenge for our inference framework.
+The non-uniform nature of the dataset provides a potential additional challenge for our inference framework; we note though (see Section~\ref{sec:calibration}) that our posteriors are well-calibrated across fiducial EoR histories.